sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 Stage 1 Steps :
 - Setup the environment which WordPress will run from.
-- Configure some SSM Parameters which the manual and automatic stages of this advanced demo series will use
+- Configure some SSM Parameters which the manual and automatic stages of this project will use.
-- and perform a manual install of wordpress and a database on the same EC2 instance.
+- Perform a manual install of wordpress and a database on the same EC2 instance.

 This is the starting point .. the common wordpress configuration which will be evolved over the coming stages.